smithy-lang/smithy/_sources/1.0/spec/core/lexical-structure.rst.txt

     string client

-Object keys in the IDL are not treated as shape IDs.
-Consider the following :ref:`metadata <metadata>` definition.
-The object key remains the same literal string value of ``String`` while the value is treated as a shape ID and resolves to the string literal ``"smithy.api#String"``.
+Object keys in the IDL are not treated as shape IDs. :ref:`Metadata <metadata>` is used to apply arbitrary information to a model, and it often consists of objects.
+In the following metadata example, the object key remains the same literal string value of ``String`` while the value is treated as a shape ID and resolves to the string literal ``"smithy.api#String"``.

 .. tabs::